amshuman-kr/autoscaler/vertical-pod-autoscaler/docs/proposals/README.md

   3. In the event of a spike in resource, we can recommend the target estimator, lower bound and upper bound estimator for requests as double the current resource usage obtained from prometheus
   4. This will ensure handling the spike as it is dependent on the current usage than a hysteresis of resource usage pattern

-  The above method can give recommendations for CPU and memory separately.
-Let's say that only Memory recommendation was getting doubled but CPU was not as it is well within the limit, however there were constant pod crashes, then we need to bump CPU too.
-In a way enable self healing mechanism for the pod to ensure we handle spikes as efficiently as possible and bring the pod up from crash cycles.
-For that, we keep the following variables. no_of_crashes, last_crash_count_recorded_time, time_length_for_crash_check.
-Let's say we recommended the memory doubling but had constant crashes for more than 3 times.
+  We consider the following 3 variables (temporary names) no_of_crashes, last_crash_count_recorded_time, time_length_for_crash_check.
+We can set a no_of_crashes to 3 as the default value.
+If there is a resource crunch even after bumping one of CPU or memory based on current usage and has resulted in crashes, no_of_crashes serves a threshold beyond which both resources are to be scaled up irrespective of current usage consumption.
+  Example: Let's say we recommended the memory doubling but had constant crashes for more than 3 times.
 Then we get into else condition and double both memory and CPU irrespective of whatever the recommendation for individual resource is.

 #### Scale Down:
 Scale down to a variable between 1 and 2 times the local maxima within a time window
-  1. Two new variables called scale_down_multiple, scale_down_monitor_time_window are used and defaulted to something like 1.2 and 1 hour respectively.
+  1. Two new variables called scale_down_multiple (default to 1.2), scale_down_monitor_time_window (default to 1 hour) are used.
   2. We find the local maxima w.r.t resource usage within scale_down_monitor_time_window.
-  3. We only scale down to scale_down_multiple times the resource usage recorded within that time window.
+  3. We only scale down to `scale_down_multiple` times the maximum resource usage recorded within `scale_down_monitor_time_window`.
   4. `1 < scale_down_multiple < 2` (defaulted to 1.2).
-This ensures we always scale down to previously seen slightly higher than previously seen highest resource usage within the time window but also lesser than scale up limit of doubling.
+This ensures we always scale down to, slightly higher than previously seen highest resource usage within the time window but also lesser than scale up limit of doubling.
   Note: It could also be given as a best practise to ensure `1 < scale_down_mutliple < 1.5` so that we do not over provision the resources while scaling down.
+As the parameter scale_down_multiple is configurable between 1 and 2, there is room for trial and error and eventually arrive at a custom combination of parmater values for each component based on their usage of VPA.
   5. It also is crucial to scale down stepwise with shorter time windows.
 This ensures:
       1. Scale Down is gradual and does not vary drastically unlike percentile method during spike on and spike off events
       2. Scale Down is always done with nearest local maxima of resource usage which ensures we are not unncessarily taking history into account to avoid over or under provision resources.